MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## What's new in Dynamics 365 Guides (Preview)

-This page provides details about the latest releases of Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] organized by release date.
+This page provides details about the latest releases of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] organized by release date.

 ### July 23, 2019